 Incidents in Squadcast have an incident detail page with a notes section.
 Users can add notes to this section throughout an incident lifecycle.
 Once a note is added, a notification will be sent to the corresponding Microsoft Teams channel.
 The notification will also have details about who added the note and when.
 You can even tag/mention users, so they get direct notifications through email.
 This ensures that users do not have to log in to Squadcast separately for notes.

 You can add and configure (multiple) channels in Teams for specific services.
-This feature ensures only the dedicated teams get notified for an affected service.
+This feature ensures that only the dedicated teams get notified of an affected service.

 Follow the steps below to integrate Squadcast and Microsoft Teams,

 Step1: Download the Microsoft Teams app bundle by clicking on this link.